by Chris Larsen

 We’re entering a new era in the evolution of money.

 Commodity money was first—gold, precious metals, things considered inherently valuable.
 Next came political money—fiat currency, banknotes, things that had value because they were backed by governments and legal systems.
 Now there’s math-based money—money controlled only by protocols and algorithms.
-Harnessing and maximizing the power and potential of these new math-based systems is going to be the big story in finance, and FinTech, for decades to come.
+Harnessing and maximizing the power and potential of these new math-based systems is going to be the big story in finance for decades to come.

 Bitcoin made this revolution possible.
 It kicked down the door and opened everyone’s eyes.
 Money has always presented a technical problem—how can we track value in a way that is reliable and useful to extended networks of people?
 For centuries, the best available money “technologies” were business contracts: my bank will keep a faithful record of my accounts, Visa will process my PoS payment, MoneyGram will move this cash around the world, etc. Bitcoin proved that computer protocols are as effective as institutional practice at handling security and reliability.
 Money had been manual, now it is automatic.